-Deschutes River which flows through Bend and the Riverhouse on the Deschutes property.
+The Deschutes River flows through Bend and the Riverhouse on the Deschutes property.
 Visitors come to fly fish, kayak, canoe and white water raft.
 One of the local favorites is to float down the river on hot days from the Old Mill District to Drake Park Downtown on your favorite inflatable or inner tube.
-When you’ve finished, grab a bite and dine alfresco on the CURRENTS patio and watch as the water as it flows past the rocks.
+When you’ve finished, grab a bite and dine alfresco on the CURRENTS patio and watch the water as it flows past the rocks.

 2. Tumalo Falls

 Cascading water plunges almost 90 feet into a pool at Tumalo Falls.
-One of the top places to visit in Bend, great place to explore for hikers, mountain bikers and photographers of all ages and skill levels.
+One of the top places to visit in Bend, Tumalo Falls is a great place to explore for hikers, mountain bikers and photographers of all ages and skill levels.
 Enjoy the majesty of the waterfall from the viewing platform at the bottom or continue the hike up the hill to see many more waterfalls and experience the beauty of Deschutes National Forest.

 3. Smith Rock State Park

 A magnificent outcropping of red and orange rock towering above the Crooked River, Smith Rock is another great place to explore in Central Oregon.
 Located 30 minutes from north of Bend off Highway 97.
 The state park offers hiking trails, climbing and bouldering routes for climbers of all abilities and great views of the Cascades from the top.
 The infamous monkey face rock formation is located around the corner of the Crooked River and can be accessed by the trail along the river.
 Beginners and experts will find perfect places to climb, all the while taking in the fantastic views.
 If climbing or biking isn't your thing, there are plenty of hiking trails or places along the river to enjoy a picnic with the family.
 Mountain bike trails are nearby to get the blood pumping.
 Spring and autumn are prime times to visit the park with cooler temperatures and less people.